 You’ll need to keep other records too, generally related to payroll, and for a longer period of time.
 You can find the full list, along with exceptions, on the DOL website.

 There’s also a handy fact sheet on the DOL website that lists the records you need to keep for each employee, along with some samples.

 What are the penalties if my business found in violation of the FLSA?

-Of course, if there are wage violations, you’ll most likely be required to pay those to the impacted former or current employees.
-Beyond that, though, there are often penalties, including penalties for not keeping employee time card records for the required two years.
+If there are wage violations, you’ll most likely have to pay those to the impacted employees.
+But there are often penalties for not keeping employee time card records for the required two years.

 According to the DOL website, “Willful violators may be prosecuted criminally and fined up to $10,000.
 A second conviction may result in imprisonment.”